Derry City Attractions

 The story of Dopey Dick

-In 1977 golfers, walkers and those just watching the Foyle river flow by noticed a rather large beast swimming up river.
-They could not believe their eyes when they figured out it were a whale that was over 20 feet in length.
+In 1977 golfers, walkers and those just watching the Foyle river flow by noticed a rather large beast swimming upriver.
+They could not believe their eyes when they figured out it was a whale that was over 20 feet in length.

 Siege Museum of Derry

 This new museum celebrates the role of the 13 apprentice boys who in December 1688 locked the city gates against the approaching Jacobite army.
 Derry was surrounded and during the 105-day siege, no supplies could reach the city, its starving citizens resorting to eating dogs and rats until English ships brought relief.

 The Heritage Tower – Former Derry Gaol

 This is the last remaining tower of a former gaol, the remainder of which was demolished in 1973.
 While the original gaol was built in 1791, the towers were an 1824 addition with this one being a hanging tower.

 The prison’s most famous inmate was Theobald Wolfe Tone, one of the leaders of the failed 1798 United Irishmen rebellion.
 Tone was imprisoned here prior to his trial and execution in Dublin.
 Also held here was, then rebel, Eamon de Valera, later to be President of Southern Ireland.

 The tower now houses a small World War I museum, which is only open by appointment.

 We highly recommend that you stop by the Tourist Information Centre they were incredibly knowledgable and helpful and this was where we got the recommendation to book Adrian as our tour guide and we couldn’t have been happier.
 They also have a little gift shop there with some really interesting items to pick up and take home with you.